-A Review of a Top Recruiting Trend for 2017
+A Top Recruiting Trend Review

 Social Media Sourcing Strategies

 What’s great about utilizing Facebook, Twitter and Instagram as part of your recruiting sourcing strategy is that the hashtags and posts can be shared across the various networks, giving your message a larger opportunity to be discovered.
 Recruiters can also use the direct messaging feature with Instagram to send prospective candidates job postings or share the corporate culture through short videos and pictures stories with Instagram snaps.

 Similar to Instagram snaps, Snapchat is another increasingly popular way to attract cutting-edge, millennial candidates.
 A strategy we are finding to be highly successful is by providing candidates with a glimpse into a day in the life of a team member.
 So, for instance, a recruiter hiring an event coordinator, could ask the current event manager to take over the Snapchat for the day to highlight corporate events, what goes on behind the scene to prepare, and an overall preview of what it would be like on the job.